Lukashenko declares “no mobilisation” in Belarus as Minsk once again switches tactics

-Speaking to State Belarusian Media on September 23 at the Khatyn Memorial, Belarusian President Alexander Lukashenko declared that there would be no mobilisation like the one Russia declared on Thursday, 22 September.
+Speaking to Belarusian state media on September 23 at the Khatyn Memorial, Belarusian President Alexander Lukashenko declared that there would be no mobilisation like the one Russia declared on September 22.

 According to Lukashenko, Belarus’ “opponents” were wrongfully claiming that Belarus would soon begin a similar mobilisation as Russia; to this he said: “We are not going to mobilise people.
 This is a lie.”
 Instead, Lukashenko reiterated what he’s said several times before this year “We will fight only when we have to defend our home, our land.”